How to Add Support for Passkeys Authentication

 const webauthnSignature: string = SafeAccount.createWebAuthnSignature(webauthnSignatureData)

-Step 4: Create a Signer Signature Pair and Format
+Step 4: Create and Format Signer Signature Pair

-Create a SignerSignaturePair containing the webauthPublicKey and webauthSignature, and format the SignerSignaturePair into the expected format for the userOperation signature
+Create a SignerSignaturePair containing the webauthPublicKey and webauthSignature, then format it into the expected userOperation signature format.

 import { SignerSignaturePair } from "abstractionkit";